Krinkle/example-node-and-browser-qunit-ci/README.md

 By default Travis-CI will execute the `npm test` command, which in this example repository runs `grunt test` and `node test/node-index.js`.
-The Gruntfile takes care of running JSHint and rungning the QUnit tests in a headless WebKit browser (PhantomJS).
+The Gruntfile takes care of running JSHint and running the QUnit tests in a headless WebKit browser (PhantomJS).
 The node script runs the unit tests in node without a browser environment.

 Depending on the kind of project you have you may want to keep only one of these.